ziyue16/beamerthemeUM/README.md

 ## 16:9 aspect ratio adjustment

-You can simply replace the first line in `example.tex' with:
+You can simply replace the first line in `example.tex` with:
 ```
 \documentclass[pdfpagelabels=false, usepdftitle=false, aspectratio=169]{beamer}
 ```
-and replace the inserted title background image at line 178 in `beamerthemeUM.sty' with a wide version:
+and replace the inserted title background image at line 178 in `beamerthemeUM.sty` with a wide version:
 ```
 \includegraphics[width=\paperwidth]{UMTitlePage_wide.PNG}
 ```